dalton-teixeira/blog/README.md

 headers:

     {
-        "x-access-token": <token retrieved from the login>
+        "x-access-token": <token retrieved from the login>,
         "username": <username used in login>
     }

 ### /posts